Sorry We Missed You (15)

 Proceeds from the screening of this film will be donated to Zink Employability, a local charity that includes the High Peak Food Bank and provides employability mentoring and coaching services.

 Film notes (paper copies available at the screening)

-Tickets (£5 adults, £3 children) available on the door or in advance from the Buxton Opera House box office
+Tickets (£5 adults, £3 children) available on the door, but it may be busy so you are advised to book in advance with the Buxton Opera House box office